Breakfast Casserole with Bacon and Potatoes

 To Make it Lower Calorie: use 1/2 the amount of bacon.
 If you want to opt for a lower fat cheese or less cheese, this will also save you calories!

-- Pour into greased baking dish and bake at 400° for 25-30 minutes until the eggs are set.
+- Pour the egg mixture into greased baking dish and bake at 400° for 25-30 minutes, until the eggs are set.

-Yes!
-You can make Bacon Hash Brown Breakfast Casserole ahead of time making it a great holiday breakfast.
-It’s best when eaten hot out of the oven, but it can be baked and then cooled/reheated.
-We don’t recommend mixing this together and leaving it in the refrigerator raw.
-The potatoes will soak up the eggs.
+Making ahead of time: You can make this recipe ahead of time, so it’s a great dish for a holiday breakfast or brunch.
+It’s best when eaten warm out of the oven, but it can be baked, cooled, and reheated.
+We don’t recommend leaving the egg mixture unbaked it in the refrigerator, as the potatoes will soak up the eggs.

 - Oven Roasted Potatoes or Sweet Potato Home Fries